1992 January – March

 I invited The Werefrogs down to play as first on.
 All in all a terrific night.
 The Werefrogs stayed the night at my parents’ place in Surrey and we took them to a few old pubs in the Farnham area the next day.

 ‘Lazy’, the debut Ultimate Records release by The Werefrogs (Topp 007) was now ready.
 It was on 7″ only, in lovely green vinyl.
+It was only available by mail order.
 I took it up to Radio 1 and played it to Jeff Smith who was the Evening Session‘s producer.
 There is one little bit where the band swear, so I chose that moment to cough while playing the record in Jeff’s office.
 It worked, we got played that evening but a bit naughty of me really!

 I found some YouTube footage of American teenagers in the early 1990s and put ‘Lazy’ to it.
 Such a great track and exactly right for 1992.
 Americans in plaid shirts playing loud guitars.